echatzief/Portofolio/Chat-App/README.md

 --  We have 4 Tables : Users,Friends,Friend_Requests,Messages
---  We use the Database_Create_Script.sql to create the database schema --  At every post request to try login or signup we connect to the database and we do what its need
+--  We use the Database_Create_Script.sql to create the database schema --  At every post request to try login or signup we connect to the database and we do what its need --  For search we do a query and return the results to the front

 ##Post Request Status
 --For Login: